What to do, hear, see | April 26-May 2

 Mary Ran’s next show opens THIS Friday, April 28, NOT last Friday…sorry!

-Mary Ran Gallery | 3668 Erie Ave.
-Hyde Park.
+Mary Ran Gallery | 3668 Erie Ave., Hyde Park.
 513-871-5604

 - Friday, April 28, 5-8 p.m.
 Paintings by Joseph Rogers.
 Through May 21